gbmhunter/blog/content/electronics/components/op-amps/_index.md

 These input resistors serve to limit the input current if the voltage on the input pin goes above `\(V_{CC}\)`.
 Most op-amps have protection/clamping diodes from the input pins to `\(V_{CC}\)` (typically you can determines this if in the datasheet the input pins max voltage is rated to `\(V_{CC} + 0.3V\)`, which is one diode voltage drop).
 If there was no resistor there, the built-in diode would conduct and sink a large current from the input pin to `\(V_{CC}\)`, possibly damaging the op-amp.
 The resistor limits this current to a safe value.

 ## Offset Nulling Circuits

+Some op-amps which are designed to have very low input offset voltages also come with _offset nulling pins_ to further trim the input offset voltage once the op-amp is installed in circuit.
+The OP07 is one op-amp which has these pins.
+Typically, a `\(10-50k\Omega\)` potentiometer is connected across these pins with the wiper going to `\(V_{CC}\)`, as shown in the example schematic below:

 {{% img src="op07-op-amp-offset-nulling-circuit.png" width="500px" caption="Image from https://www.analog.com/media/en/technical-documentation/data-sheets/OP07.pdf." %}}